Refined Strichartz inequalities for the wave equation: Linear refined Strichartz inequality

 for a fraction $\approx 1$ of the cubes $Q$.
-The quantity $R^{-N}\|f\|_2$ is a remainder term which absorbs the very small values of $\lambda$ and the error terms in the wave packet decomposition, and it may essentially be ignored in most of the inequalities that follow.
-Henceforth write $Y_{\Box} = Y_{\Box,\sigma_{\Box}}$.
-The sets $\Box$ can be sorted according to the dyadic value of $\|f_{\Box}\|_2$, and since there are only $\sim \log R$ relevant dyadic values, the triangle inequality and the standard pigeonhole principle applied again to the remaining cubes satisfying \eqref{pigeon} yield a subset $\mathbb{B}$ of sets $\Box$ such that $\|f_{\Box}\|_2$ is essentially constant over $\mathbb{B}$ and
+The quantity $R^{-N}\lVert f\rVert _2$ is a remainder term which absorbs the very small values of $\lambda$ and the tails from the wave packet decomposition, and it may essentially be ignored in the inequalities that follow.
+Henceforth $Y_{\Box,\lambda,\sigma_{\Box}}$ will be abbreviated to $Y_{\Box}$.
+Each $\Box$ can be sorted according to the dyadic value of $\lVert f_{\Box}\rVert _2$, and since there are only $\sim \log R$ relevant dyadic values, the triangle inequality and the standard pigeonhole principle applied again to the remaining cubes satisfying \eqref{pigeon} together yield a subset $\mathbb{B}$ of sets $\Box$ such that $\lVert f_{\Box}\rVert _2$ is constant over $\mathbb{B}$ up to a factor of 2, and